-- Part III: Full Sentence Outline.
+Part II: Full Sentence Outline.
 To help you structure and organize your essay, you will create an outline that shows how you plan to build your argument.
-The format may look like this: - a.
-Introduction of a subject or problem (a definition or background may be useful) - b.
+The format may look like this:

+- a.
+Title and introduction of a subject or problem (a definition or background may be useful) - b.
 Presentation of the facts of the case, explaining what the claim is, what the key issues are, and in what order the subject will be treated. - c.
-Proposal of detailed support for the claim, using both logical reasoning and factual evidence. - d.
+Proposal of detailed support for the claim, using both logical reasoning and factual evidence.
+In distinctive paragraphs mention the 3-4 different sources you'll cite (peer-reviewed books, and articles as primary sources, supplemented by reputable newspapers and magazines) and an explanation of how you plan to integrate the research into the essay. - d.
 Acknowledgment and rebuttal of opposing claims and evidence - e.
-Summary of the case and, if pertinent, a call to action. - Part IV: Annotated bibliography: In distinctive paragraphs mention the 3-4 different sources you'll cite (peer-reviewed books, and articles as primary sources, supplemented by reputable newspapers and magazines) and an explanation of how you plan to integrate the research into the essay. - Part V: Revised final draft and works cited page
+Summary of the case and, if pertinent, a call to action.

+Part III: Revised final draft and works cited page